faithful1ofall/Somnialaunch/README.md

 Live Site: rootlaunch.vercel.app

-RootLaunch — AI-Powered NFT Launchpad on Rootstock
+SomniaLaunch — AI-Powered NFT Launchpad on Somnia

-RootLaunch is a next-generation NFT launch platform that uses AI to generate full NFT collections and launch them on the Rootstock Blockchain testnet.
+SomniaLaunch is a next-generation NFT launch platform that uses AI to generate full NFT collections and launch them on the Somnia Blockchain testnet.

-We help creators go from idea to minted NFTs faster and smarter — combining AI generation, Rootstock smart contracts, and launchpad exposure in one seamless platform.
+We help creators go from idea to minted NFTs faster and smarter — combining AI generation, Somnia smart contracts, and launchpad exposure in one seamless platform.

-Whether you’re building NFTs, games, metaverse experiences, or interactive NFT agents — RootLaunch gives you the tools to create, launch, and evolve with ease.
+Whether you're building NFTs, games, metaverse experiences, or interactive NFT agents — SomniaLaunch gives you the tools to create, launch, and evolve with ease.

-Why RootLaunch?
+Why SomniaLaunch?

 ✅ AI-Generated NFT Collections — Instantly generate NFTs using AI models.
-✅ Rootstock Blockchain Integration — All launches are done on the Rootstock testnet, ensuring scalability and security with Bitcoin-powered smart contracts.
+✅ Somnia Blockchain Integration — All launches are done on the Somnia testnet, ensuring scalability and security with high-performance smart contracts.
 ✅ Projects Grid Showcase — Display your NFT project to investors, gamers, and collectors.
 ✅ IGO (Initial Game Offering) Application — Seamless project onboarding for funding and community support.
 ✅ Future-Ready AI Agents — Transform NFTs into intelligent, evolving digital assets.